nicklockwood/SwiftFormat/Rules.md

 Option | Description
 --- | ---
-`--strongselfids` | Comma-delimited list of identifiers that should be replaced with self
+`--strongselfids` | Comma-delimited list of disallowed identifiers that should be replaced with self

 <details>